Mateu Morey: Mallorca

 On 5 July 2024, Morey signed with Mallorca for one season, with two more optional seasons.
+He scored his first professional goal on 23 August 2025, netting the equalizer in a 1–1 home draw against Celta Vigo, but was mainly a backup to Pablo Maffeo as the club suffered relegation in 2026.

+Girona

+On 31 August 2026, Morey signed a two-year deal with Girona, also relegated to Segunda División.

 International career

 Morey represented Spain at under-17 level in the 2017 UEFA European Under-17 Championship and the 2017 FIFA U-17 World Cup, being a regular starter in both tournaments as his side won the former and finished second in the latter.
 He also played for the nation's under-16 and under-18 sides in 2016 and 2018, respectively.